© 2012 by Honan Shaolin (Cultrual & Historical) Association

 Ji Ben Dong Zuo: Basic Skills

 There is a saying in our tradition, "Shaolin kung fu begins with Ji Ben Dong Zuo (基本動作) and ends with Ji Ben Dong Zuo."
 In other words, your skill is only as great as your basics.

 Shaolin basics include: stretching and strength training, sandbag punching (Da Sha Bao - 打 沙包), finger thrusting (Cha Shou Zhi - 插 手指), sandbag snatching (Zhua Sha Bao - 抓沙包 ), stone seizing ( Shi Zhuo - 石捉 ), as well as other methods, to develop the ability to evade, strike with sudden heavy strength, and to seize.
 Other fundamentals include Shaolin Shi Ba Tui (少林十八腿) – 18 basics kicks, as well as basic sets such as Ji Ben Dong Zuo 基本動作, Tan Tui Shier Lu (譚腿十二路) and Luohan Ma Deng Cao (羅漢馬蹬操), etc.

 Lian Quan Tao: Barehand Sets

 In addition to the basic skills students are taught, Lian Quan Tao (練拳套) - 'practicing a sequence of a fist'; also called Lian Quan Jiao (練拳腳)- 'practicing fists and feet.'
 Generally, Shaolin kung fu sets are structured in sections/parts (部) or roads (路) with techniques arranged in a line, so the practitioner travels back and forth as they practice the set.
 The sets are, in a way, the collective memory and experiences of the ancestors and are the records of successful martial strategies, tactics and are also a method of training.
-Shaolin sets are grouped in what could be termed "styles," generally including a number of barehand, weapon, and contact sets.
+Shaolin sets are grouped in what could be termed "styles," generally including several barehand, weapon, and contact sets.
 For example, Shaolin Shen Long Shier Bu (神龍十二部) is a group of twelve sets.
 Most often, these groups are traced to a single source or origin.
-Other sets include Xiao Hong Chang Chuan 小洪長拳, Da Hong Chang Chuan 大洪長拳, Cao Fang Hua 草訪花, Luo Jiao Song Shan 落腳嵩山, Shi Tou Quan 石頭拳, etc. For more information on the sets taught see: ironbodhisattva.blogspot.ca
+Other sets include Xiao Hong Chang Chuan 小洪長拳, Da Hong Chang Chuan 大洪長拳, Cao Fang Hua 草訪花, Luo Jiao Song Shan 落腳嵩山, Shi Tou Quan 石頭拳, etc. For more information on the sets taught, see: ironbodhisattva.blogspot.ca

 Lian Bing Qi: Weapon Sets